-Human Geography is an in-depth study of the complex and ever-changing relationship between human and their environment.
-This course will examine a wide range of topics such as demographic patterns, population distribution, the spread of disease, international conflicts, industrialization, urbanization, and globalization, economic development and human interaction with the environment.
-Students enrolled in Human.
-Geography 11 will use geographic inquiry processes and critical thinking skills in order to communicate their findings and draw meaningful insights into some of our world’s most pressing issues and phenomena.
+Human Geography is an in-depth study of the complex and ever-changing relationship between humans and their environment.
+This course will examine a wide range of topics such as demographic patterns, population distribution, the spread of disease, international conflicts, industrialization, urbanization, and globalization, economic development, and human interaction with the environment.
+Students enrolled in Human Geography 12 will use geographic inquiry processes and critical thinking skills to communicate their findings and draw meaningful insights into some of our world’s most pressing issues and phenomena.

 LAW STUDIES 12

 How do society’s laws and legal framework affect people’s daily lives?

 Law 12 is a survey course that introduces students to the concept of law and the role that it plays in society; by watching and reading current and past cases, we dive into trials, criminal minds, lawsuits, and ground-breaking verdicts.
 We create mock trials and take on roles of being lawyers, investigators, witnesses, judges, jurors, etc. During the course, we visit the Supreme Court of British Columbia in Vancouver to make a connection to learning.
 Students get opportunities to see real life trials and talk to a judge.
 This course is valuable for students not only interested in the legal and law enforcement industry, but also in many other areas such as social work, psychology, counselling, criminology, contracting, human resources, business, and many other careers.